lukaszkluge/JwtAuthToken/README.md

 Create a new branch for your feature or bug fix.
 Make your changes and ensure that the code passes any tests.
 Commit your changes and create a pull request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Replace `[your-username]` in the repository URL with your actual GitHub username, and ensure you have a valid license file (e.g., `LICENSE`) with the appropriate license text in your project directory.
-This README provides a starting point, and you can further customize it as needed for your project.